brejdol/networkundertaker/_posts/2023-04-30-Shortest-Path-Bridging-part-9.md

 **Operating services in SPB**

-Below is a list with commands and the output from them, regarding services:
+Below you'll find commands and the output from them, regarding services:

 ```
 BRANCH-USR-Core:: show service spb